-To be eligible for admission to the professional education sequence, State of Indiana passing scores on CASA basic skills exam or qualifying ACT/SAT scores must be submitted.
+To be eligible for admission to teacher education, state of Indiana passing scores on CASA basic skills exam or qualifying ACT/SAT scores must be submitted.
 To be eligible for student teaching, State of Indiana passing score(s) on required content area assessment and developmental (pedagogy) area assessment must be submitted.
 The Franks School of Education should always be consulted before a test is taken to ensure most recent testing requirements are met.